tsanghan/sctp-ce6-mod2.7/README.md

 # sctp-ce6-mod2.7

-### Providers used in this terraform/tofu file.
+### Providers used in `provider.tf` terraform/tofu file.
 1. aws
 2. http
 3. random
 4. cloudinit

-Security Group ingress cidr_blocks are automaticall retrived from http provider.
+`Security Group` ingress cidr_blocks are automaticall retrived from http provider.

 For a working demo please see below.